isabella232/dynamic-media-classic.en-1/help/testing-assets-making-them-public.md

  -->

-1. Contact Technical Support and request that Secure Testing be enabled on your account.
+1. Contact Adobe Customer Care and request that they enable Secure Testing on your account.
-1. In Dynamic Media Classic, click **Setup** > **Publish Setup** > **Image Server**.
+1. In Dynamic Media Classic, on the Global Navigation bar, click **[!UICONTROL Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Image Server]**.
-1. On the Image Server Publish page, in the Publish Context drop-down list, select **Test Image Serving**.
+1. On the Image Server Publish page, in the **[!UICONTROL Publish Context]** drop-down list, select **[!UICONTROL Test Image Serving]**.
-1. For the Client Address Filter, click **Add**.
+1. For the Client Address Filter, click **[!UICONTROL Add]**.
-1. Select the check box to enable (turn on) the address, and then type an IP address and net mask in the respective text fields.
+1. Select the check box so that the address is enabled (turned on), and then type an IP address and net mask in the respective text fields.

    >[!NOTE]
    >
    >If you add a single IP address and net mask, that address can make asset calls.
 However, any other IP addresses and net masks that you add are not permitted to make asset calls.
-As such, you may want to consider disabling (turn off) the check box in the step above to turn off the ability to specify an IP address and net mask.
-Doing so effectively permits *all* IP addresses to make asset calls, and they will all show up.
+As such, consider disabling (turn off) the check box in the step above to turn off the ability to specify an IP address and net mask.
+Doing so effectively permits *all* IP addresses to make asset calls, and they all show up.

 1. Do one of the following:
-   * Repeat the previous two steps to add more IP addresses.
+   * Repeat the previous two steps if you must add more IP addresses.
    * Continue to the next step.
-1. At the lower-left of the Image Server Publish page, click **Save**
+1. At the lower left of the Image Server Publish page, click **[!UICONTROL Save]**
 1. Upload the desired images to your Dynamic Media Classic account.

    See [Uploading files](uploading-files.md#uploading_files).